geo-ant/varpro/varpro/README.md

 *then* you should give it a whirl.

-## Example
+## Example Usage
 The following example shows how to use varpro to fit a double exponential decay with constant offset to a data vector `y` obtained at grid points `x`.
 [Refer to the documentation](https://docs.rs/varpro/) for a more in-depth guide.

 The exponential decay and it's derivative are given as: